fur-q/lua-ircclient/doc/ircclient.md

 ##### options.SSL_NO_VERIFY

-If set, do not verify server SSL certificates.
+If set, do not verify server SSL certificates (e.g. for self-signed certificates).

 ### Errors